scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** Add a superior die instead of a proficient die to your attack roll, you may use up to 4 mana.

 ___
+#### Sucker Punch
+- **AP Cost:** 2/2
+- **Weapon:** N/A
+- **Range:** Melee
+- **Level Required:** 3/13

+Take advantage of an opponents spellcasting to quickly attack.
+As a reaction, when a hostile creature adjacent to you begins casting a spell you may make a normal weapon attack against them.
+On hit you deal a wound die in damage and add a bad die to their spellcasting roll, adding additional bad dice for every crit rolled in your attack.

+***Enhanced:*** On hit, the first die added to their spellcasting roll is a terrible die instead of a bad die.

+___
 #### Deflect
-- **AP Cost:** 2/1(3)
+- **AP Cost:** 2/1
 - **Weapon:** N/A
 - **Range:** Melee
 - **Level Required:** 4/12

 Can only be used when the target of a ranged weapon attack.
 Instead of making a defense roll against the attack, make a sleight of hand roll instead.
 On success you catch the projectile, taking no damage.

-***Enhanced:*** After catching the projectile you may spend 2 AP to fire the projectile back, as long as you have a ranged weapon that can fire the projectile.
-Add 1 proficiency die to the roll.
+***Enhanced:*** After catching the projectile you may spend 2 AP to fire the projectile back.
+Make a ranged attack against a target within 5 tiles adding a proficient die to your roll.
+On hit you deal normal damage with that ammunition.

 ___
 #### Cleave